Polaron: Optical absorption

-AgCl by the theory of Peeters provided one of the most convincing and clearest demonstrations of Fröhlich polaron features in solids.
+AgCl by the theory of Peeters provided a clear demonstration of Fröhlich polaron features in solids.

 Experimental data on the magnetopolaron effect, obtained using far-infrared photoconductivity techniques, have been applied to study the energy spectrum of shallow donors in polar semiconductor layers of CdTe.

 The polaron effect well above the LO phonon energy was studied through cyclotron resonance measurements, e. g., in II–VI semiconductors, observed in ultra-high magnetic fields.
 The resonant polaron effect manifests itself when the cyclotron frequency approaches the LO phonon energy in sufficiently high magnetic fields.

 In the lattice models the optical conductivity is given by the formula: